goodbai-nlp/Gen-Backparsing/README.md

 + pytorch 1.0

 # Data Preprocessing
 We follow [this work](https://github.com/Amazing-J/structural-transformer) to preprocess AMR.
-Since AMR corpus has LDC license, we upload some examples for format reference.
+Since AMR corpus require LDC license, we upload some examples for format reference.
 If you have the license, feel free to contact us for getting the preprocessed data.

 # Runing
 ```